 - You cannot currently be suspended or revoked by any state, county, or court.

-Steps To Apply For a Motorcycle License in California
+Steps To Apply For a California Motorcycle License

 1. Prepare for the Written Knowledge Test